 As with any portrait photography, it’s also important to experiment with different angles when taking environmental portraits.

-Try shooting from directly above your subject as well as at various angles around them.
+Try shooting from directly above your subject and at various angles around them.

 7. Immerse Yourself in Their World